Sasha Stone (photographer)

-Sasha Stone, born Aleksander Steinsapir (December 19, 1895 – August 6, 1940) was a Russian artist.
+Sasha Stone, born Aleksander Serge Steinsapir (December 16, 1895 – August 6, 1940) was a Russian artist.
 A stateless photographer, he and his first wife, Cami Stone (born Wilhelmine Schammelhout 1892-1975), were successful photographers during the 1920s and 1930s.
-One of his most known work is the cover of Walter Benjamin's book Einbahnstraße (One-Way Street) published in 1928.
+One of his best-known works is the photomontage he designed for the cover of Walter Benjamin's Einbahnstraße (One-Way Street) published in 1928.

 Biography

 Sasha was born as Aleksander Steinsapir to Jewish parents, Natan Steinsapir and Bella Meerson, in Saint Petersburg, Russia.
 He studied electrical engineering at Warsaw Technical Institute in Poland from 1911 to 1913.
 In 1913, he immigrated to New York and spent a few years working briefly at the Edison Company in New Jersey.
 In 1917, Sasha enlisted in the United States Army, served in WWI and was honorably discharged on June 14, 1919.
 While in the United States Army he was granted a stay at the American Expeditionary Forces (AEF) Art Training Centre in Paris after the war.